Natural Sciences course outline

 Practical experience is gained in the laboratory classes and on a one-week field course in Scotland.

 Earth Sciences leads onto a broad range of attractive geological careers, and offers a wider perspective for other sciences and the world around us.
+For an introduction to the course, watch the film on the Department website.

 5. Evolution and Behaviour